 On April the 4th I wrote a post called Best Smartwatch Bets Sports Smartwatch.
 I mentioned in that post how I always wanted a smartwatch, ever since the introduction of the Apple Watch!
 Only problem is the Apple watch is way too expensive.
-That’s why I ordered the WTC L38 Smart Sports Watch from my Sports Store on the 4th April.
-You’ll find a link to my Sports Store in the menu above I got the watch on the 30th April.
+That’s why I ordered the WTC L38 Smart Sports Watch (that link has been updated with a newer,cheaper smartwatch) from my Sports Store on the 4th April.
+You’ll find a link to my Sports Store in the menu above :drunk: I got the watch on the 30th April.
 Its now the 13th of May and about time for the WTC L38 Smartwatch Review!

 WTC L38 Smartwatch Review

 Because I also own a Fitbit Charge HR activity wristband I thought about comparing the WTC L38 to my Fitbit but that wouldn’t really be fair as one is an activity tracker while the other is full on smartwatch.
 Shit, Dick Tracy himself would have loved to own the WTC L38 Smartwatch!
 Having said that there are a few comparisons that can be made.

 The first comparison would have to be the price.
 The Fitbit Charge HR is about $170 in Australia while the WTC L38 Smartwatch only set me back $94.

 Quality: Seeing as how the Fitbit cost that much more than the WTC L38 Smartwatch you would expect the quality to be so much better.
 When putting them side by side the quality of the WTC L38 Smartwatch is way better than the Fitbit Charge HR.
 While the Fitbit looks cheap the smartwatch in comparison could easily pass as a dress watch!
 Heck some of my mates have even mistaken it for an Apple Watch!